 It turns out that the app is quite efficient – in the nine-month pilot prior to rolling out, there was an 85% decrease in gap days between prescription refills.
 Moreover, each of the pilot participants visited the RespiPoints website almost 5 times per month and spent an average of 50 minutes there monthly.

 This is just one of the more recent examples of digital engagement tools by pharma companies, but it is a great sign of things to come.
 As more resources are poured into digital, we hope that more pharma brands recognize the potential of adherence initiatives such as this one.

 Why are digital adherence promotion methods more effective?

 Without a doubt, digital adherence does work.
-However, is it really better than ways of the old?
-Here’s a few reasons why digital beats analogue every time.
+However, is it really better than the ways of the old?
+Here are a few reasons why digital beats analog every time.

 – Patients are already used to it.
 The majority of patients are already using channels such as email for their everyday communication, and digital adherence methods can be adapted to them so that patients’ everyday routines aren’t disrupted.